-4 Extra Debut.
 Brand designer Giles Poyner pays tribute to the iconic Birmingham landmark, the Fort Dunlop building.
-From February 2010.
+From 2010.

-Giles Poyner, a creative director at the iconic Fort Dunlop building, pays tribute to the Birmingham landmark.
-He, his mother and grandfather talk about their working life there.
+Giles Poyner, who works in Brand Design at the iconic Fort Dunlop building, pays tribute to the Birmingham landmark.
+He, his mother and grandfather talk about their working lives there.

 Drive through Birmingham on the M6 and you can't fail to notice an imposing fort-like building, standing proud against the city's industrial skyline.
 The Fort Dunlop building was built for the tyre company in the early 20th century to accommodate the thousands of workers needed to supply the growing motoring and aviation industries.
-The Dunlop Tyre Company, along with the Austin Motor Company and Cadbury's, was Birmingham's biggest employer, and those who worked there had a job for life.
-But by the end of the century, competition from overseas led to the closure of the site, as Dunlop transferred much of its operation overseas.
+The Dunlop Tyre Company, was one of Birmingham's largest employers, and those who worked there were looked after and had a job for life.
+But by the end of the century, competition from overseas led to the closure of the site, as Dunlop transferred much of its operation abroad.

-The Fort was abandoned and stood empty for 20 years, until it was taken over by an innovative urban design company who transformed the vast empty warehouse space into state of the art offices, cafes and shops.
+The Fort was abandoned in the late 1980s and stood empty for 20 years, until it was taken over by an innovative urban design company who transformed the vast empty tyre store into state of the art offices, cafes and shops.